aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/copying-and-moving-worksheets/_index.md

             // Create another Workbook (destination workbook)
             const excelWorkbook1 = new Workbook();

-            // Copy the first sheet of the first book into second book. excelWorkbook1.worksheets.get(0).copy(excelWorkbook0.worksheets.get(0));
+            // Copy the first sheet of the first workbook into the second workbook. excelWorkbook1.worksheets.get(0).copy(excelWorkbook0.worksheets.get(0));

             // Save the file as Excel 97-2003 (.xls)